 - 1 On the System Options tree, select System Settings. - 2 On the Security tab under Security Policy, click Change Policy. - 3 Follow the on-screen instructions.

-System-wide privileges and privilege sets
+Privileges and privilege sets

 When using location-dependent operator access, privileges are either system-wide or local.